Arkansas fly fishing community anglers fishing the Little Red River

 • Soft hackles

-Pro tip: Focus on slower seams and deeper runs.
-Fewer anglers and clear water make winter one of the most peaceful times to fish.
+Focus on slower seams and deeper runs where trout hold to conserve energy.
+With fewer anglers on the water, winter can be one of the most peaceful times to fish.

 Expect: